yct37785/One-For-All/README.md

 > Refer to [Firebase → Firebase project setup](https://github.com/yct37785/One-For-All/blob/main/readmes/Firebase.md#firebase-project-setup) for detailed steps.

 ## Initial setup
-After cloning the repository (or whenever shared dependencies are modified), run the following from the root of the project:
+After cloning the repository (or after modifying shared dependencies):
 ```
 install.bat
 ```
-This script:
-- Synchronizes shared dependencies across apps
-- Regenerates the lockfile using root-pinned versions
-- Installs all workspace dependencies in a consistent state
+This installs all workspace dependencies into a single shared node_modules`.

-This only needs to be run on first clone or after changes to shared dependencies.

-## Ninja (Windows / Android Builds)
+## Android (Windows) - Ninja Fix
-When building Android on Windows, you may encounter the following error during native compilation (triggered by `react-native-keyboard-controller`):
+When building Android on Windows, you may encounter a native build failure related to Ninja, typically triggered by `react-native-keyboard-controller`.

 ![asdasds](https://github.com/user-attachments/assets/7cccd0db-31bb-4a4e-b44c-aeb93cc876c5)

-This is a known limitation of older versions of Ninja, which is bundled with the Android SDK's CMake installation.
+This is caused by an outdated Ninja binary bundled with the Android SDK.

 Fix:

-1. Download the latest `ninja.exe` from the [official releases page](https://github.com/ninja-build/ninja/releases).
+1. Download the latest `ninja.exe` from the [official releases page](https://github.com/ninja-build/ninja/releases)

-2. Locate your Android SDK CMake installation:
+2. Locate your Android SDK CMake folder:

 	```
 	C:\Users\<your-user>\AppData\Local\Android\Sdk\cmake\<version>\bin
 	```

-3. Replace the existing `ninja.exe` in that folder with the downloaded one.
+3. Replace the existing `ninja.exe`

 	> Use the same CMake version that is reported in the error output when the build fails.
 	(The path shown in the error log tells you exactly which <version> to target.)

-4. After replacing `ninja.exe`, rerun your Android build.
+4. Re-run your Android build

-# Getting Started
-Follow these steps to create a new Expo app using the shared framework.
+# Creating a New App

-## 1. Create a new app folder
+## 1. Create app folder
-Inside the `apps/` directory, create a new folder using your app's name:
 ```
 apps/MyNewApp/
 ```

-## 2. Copy the base app structure
+## 2. Copy the base app
-Copy the contents of `apps/DevApp` into your new app folder except for the following directories and files (if present):
+Copy everything from `apps/DevApp` except:

 - `.expo/`

 - `android/`